 Constitutional relationships between the Crown and Māori

 The place of the Treaty of Waitangi – signed by the British Crown and Māori chiefs in 1840 – in New Zealand’s constitution has been hotly debated.
-However, since the 1980s there have been references to the treaty in New Zealand law, which has given it some legal effect.
+Since the 1980s there have been references to the treaty in New Zealand law, which has given it some legal effect.

 Representative democracy and Parliament

 New Zealand held its first parliamentary election in 1853.
-More and more people gained the right to vote over the rest of the century, with women gaining the vote in 1893.
+More and more people gained the right to vote over the rest of the century, with women winning the vote in 1893.

 The power of executive government